BobBowles/django-diary/README.rst

 There are two categories of ``User``.
 The standard admin ``Users`` are retained for administrative functions, and typically have at least ``is_staff`` privilege.

 Customers are also ``Users`` of the system (they are in fact a subclass of ``User``).
 While they have no administrative privileges, they have additional attributes.
 In keeping with the health clinic paradigm, they have demographic and health-related information associated with them, contact details, and of course their treatment history, which can be derived from their historical record of appointments.
+Customers have the choice to opt out of email appointment reminders and appointment change notifications.

 In the interests of confidentiality, ``Customers`` may only see and alter their own details and appointments.
 Staff ``Users`` are able to see and alter the details of all entries.